BBCnewslondon/atomic_checklist/README.md

 # Atomic Physics Checklist

-An orbit-inspired web checklist that captures key concepts, derivations, and equations from an atomic physics lecture module.
+A web checklist that captures key concepts, derivations, and equations from my atomic physics lecture module.

 ## Features